15 Surprising Things to Do in Salamina Greece

 1. Explore Salamina Town

 When you reach Salamina Port, Paloukia, you will not exactly be thrilled by its looks.
-Don’t let it affect you because it is not characterizing the whole island.
-As soon as you get off the Salamina ferry go towards the left side of the port and arrive at Salamina’s main town.
+Don’t let it affect you because it does not characterize the whole island.

 A walk around the old and mostly abandoned neoclassic houses of Salamina island is worthwhile as you get an idea of how the town was 100 years ago or more.